Source of the Amazon River: Background

 The Amazon River is the largest river in the world in terms of its flow rate.
-In addition, it is the second longest river, measuring 6,575 km (4,086 mi) from its source to the mouth of the Atlantic Ocean after the Nile River which is considered to be the longest river in the world (see Source of the Nile River), although there is some dispute.
-About halfway through its length, upstream from the city of Iquitos, Peru, the Amazon divides into the Marañón and Ucayali Rivers.
-Both of these rivers have been considered the main sources of the Amazon so far.
-The Marañón has the higher flow rate, while the Ucayali is longer.
-In the Ucayali basin are the two farthest sources of the Amazon, the Apurímac and Mantaro Rivers.
+In addition, it is the second-longest river, measuring 6,575 km (4,086 mi) from its source to the mouth of the Atlantic Ocean after the Nile River which is considered to be the longest river in the world, although there is some dispute.
+About halfway through its length, upstream from the city of Iquitos, Peru, the Amazon divides into the Marañón and Ucayali, with the Ucayali in turn dividing into the Apurímac and the Mantaro rivers further upstream.
+The Marañón, Mantaro and Apurímac rivers all originate in the Peruvian Andes at altitudes over 5000 m, and the headwaters of all three have been claimed to be the source of the Amazon.
+The Marañón has the greater discharge, but the Ucayali and its tributaries run for 2738 km compared to the 1415 km of the Marañón, which makes the Apurímac and the Mantaro the two most distant parts of the Amazon's headwaters.

-The Marañón, Mantaro and Apurímac Rivers originate in the high mountain area of the Peruvian Andes at altitudes over 5000 m.
-All three sources are considered to be the source of the Amazon, but from different points of view.
-The Marañón can be considered as the main source of the Amazon based on its discharge, but the Ucayali and its tributaries are longer—2738 km compared to 1415 km of the Marañón.
-The main source of the Amazon River is therefore difficult to determine, so it is correct to talk about several of its source areas.